• Skip to primary navigation

 • Pour a jar of Alfredo sauce in a sauté pan on medium heat.
 Add the steamed broccoli.

-• Stir frequently to avoid burning until the sauce comes to a boil.
+• Stir frequently to avoid burning until the sauce starts to simmer.

 • Mash the broccoli florets with a potato masher into the sauce until there are no large pieces remaining.